Our Cocktails

 None.

 In the world of mixology, few moments mark a bartender’s career as much as the NBC Dutch Championship.
-In 2022, amid the brass twinkling of shakers and the silence before applause, Nick Vrielink stepped behind the bar with quiet confidence during the Dutch Bartenders Club NK finals, a bottle of CATZ Dry Gin in hand.
+In 2022, amid the brass twinkling of shakers and silence before applause, Nick Vrielink stepped behind the bar with quiet confidence during the Dutch Bartenders Club NK finals, a bottle of CATZ Dry Gin in hand.

 The cocktai he created that day was more than a cocktail.
 It was an expression.
 A layered composition of powerful botanicals, fragrant finesse and fresh acidity.
 He called it Essence No. 5.